An overview of our subscriptions process

 This amount helps to run guiding nationally and in local areas.
 An annual subscription has been collected by units and sent to Girlguiding Headquarters since 1948.

-How the annual subscription is calculated
+How your annual subscription is calculated

 - Amounts added by the district, division, county and country or region to help cover local running costs.